Disentangling Decentralized Finance (DeFi) Compositions: Measuring DeFi Compositions

 \subsection{Building Block Analysis}

 We execute the algorithm on all transactions in our dataset, together with the set of DeFi protocols in our labeled extended seed set (cf. Section~\ref{sec:data_methods}).
 We can then count the retrieved building blocks by their hashes, understand their composition, and visualize them.

-Figure~\ref{fig:buildingblocks} illustrates the top 8 most frequently observed building blocks, of which six belong to \emph{UniSwap}.
+Figure~\ref{fig:buildingblocks} illustrates the top 10 most frequently observed building blocks, of which eight belong to \emph{UniSwap}.
 The most frequent building block is a \emph{UniSwap} swap, with more than 21 million occurrences.
-As \emph{UniSwap} is one of the most popular DeFi protocols, and token swaps are its main functionality, this result shows that the building block extraction is meaningful. ´
+As \emph{UniSwap} is one of the most popular DeFi protocols, and token swaps are its main functionality, this result shows that the building block extraction is meaningful.
+We further observe that the swap building block is reoccurring and contained in other patterns that appear frequently.
+Another relevant block is related to \emph{0x}'s Wrapped Ether (\emph{WETH}), which in our context is not classified as an asset due to its' use of withdrawal, a non ERC20 function.
+In the following, we will provide more insights into the nested structure from different perspectives and discuss their interpretations.